SeedSigner/independent_custody_guide/README.md

 **Duress/Decoy Funds?:** The idea here is to take a seed (probably the one you will be storing in your home), create a single-signature wallet from that seed, and deposit some amount of bitcoin to the wallet.
 The idea behind this technique is that if someone attempts to coerce you (usually in-person, with physical violence) to give them your bitcoin, you can produce this wallet as "all you have" in an attempt to convince the attacker to leave.
 As this is a commonly-known technique, you'll have to decide whether it makes sense for your setup.
 The amount associated with the seed in your home is intended to be enough to either convince the attacker it is all of the bitcoin you own, or at least enough to convince them it is worth their while to "take the money and run".

 **Do You Like Heavy Metal?:** Over the long-term pen and marker can fade depending on the type and quality of writing device you are using, as well as the type and quality of the paper/cardboard you have selected, however regardless of how well you choose writing materials they are all succeptible to damge by fire.
-Metal QR solutions are likely to increase in quality and availability over time, but even a low-cost metal-washer backup (add seedmint link) is adequate to safeguard your seed words.
+Metal QR solutions are likely to increase in quality and availability over time, but even a low-cost metal-washer backup is adequate to safeguard your seed words.
 If you end up selecting a 3-of-5 quorum, how likely is it that three of your seeds might be destroyed by fire, rendering your bitcoin holdings inaccessible?
 Only you can decide whether recording your seeds with metal is worth the additional time, trouble and expense.

 **How many copies of each key?:** People will have differing opinions on this question, but I'm a big believer in having only one copy of each key in a quorum (almost definitely on some kind of metal back-up).
 As previously noted, with two copies you may halve your chances of loss, but if you are storing them in two different locations, you may be doubling your chances of disclosure.
 Also, given that one of the strengths of multi-signature wallets is the ability to lose a key without losing funds, for me it only makes sense to have one copy of each.